microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/report.md

 ## Settings

-Microsoft 365 reports show anonymous user names instead of the actual user names in some of the reports.
-You can use the [Microsoft Graph Admin Report settings](../resources/adminreportsettings.md) to control the display of user names in the reports.
+Reports in Microsoft 365 conceal user information such as usernames, groups, and sites, instead of displaying the actual values.
+You can use the [Microsoft 365 Reports settings](../resources/adminreportsettings.md) API to control the display of user information in the reports.

 ## Cloud deployments